+212 (0)652 61 89 04 contact@amazing-toubkal-trek.com

 Traditional cattle husbandry in Morocco

-When herds of livestock perched in the drought of the early 1980s, there were merely two alternatives for the nomads: To live in their tattered Khaimas (tents) on the outskirts of the villages and depend on charity or to move to the ghettos in Casablanca and Rabat, where at least drinking water was consistently available.
+When herds of livestock perched in the drought of the early 1980s, there were merely two alternatives for the nomads.
+They could live in their tattered Khaimas (tents) on the outskirts of the villages and depend on charity.
+Or, they could move to the ghettos in Casablanca and Rabat, where at least drinking water was consistently available.
 During these crisis years, the government was also forced to limit the mass slaughter of rams during Id El Kebir (sacrificial offering), the ritual celebration of Abraham’s offering.
-The meager pastureland of the arid steppe is to be improved in the future by planting drought-resistant shrubbery with support from the Food and Agricultural Organization of the United Nations.
+The meager pastureland of the arid steppe is to be improved in the future by planting drought-resistant shrubbery.
+This will be with support from the Food and Agricultural Organization of the United Nations.

 Atlas Mountain range – Traditional cattle husbandry

-The Atlas Mountains range’s lush meadows have been the nomadic people’s summer destination for ages.
+The Atlas Mountain range’s lush meadows have been the nomadic people’s summer destination for ages.
 The southern people, such as the Ait Atta of Jebel Saghro, move to the High Atlas in spring.
-The Beni M’Guilad put up their tents in the Middle Atlas during the hot season, then move northwest in the winter for their sheep to graze the stubble fields of the wheat-growing region.
+The Beni M’Guilad put up their tents in the Middle Atlas during the hot season.
+Then, in the winter, they move northwest for their sheep to graze the stubble fields of the wheat-growing region.
 But then, over time, many tents begin to settle down.
-Even the village farmers have long been enlarging their herds, thus disputing the traditional grazing rights of the nomadic people—the resulting overgrazing, together with the feeling of firewood by herders.
+Even the village farmers have long been enlarging their herds.
+Thus, they dispute the traditional grazing rights of the nomadic people.
+This has led to overgrazing, together with the felling of firewood by herders.

 If overgrazing and indiscriminate felling continue to deforest and erode the mountains, catastrophic flooding from the rapid flow of winter rains will occur in the lower regions.
 Nomads and farmers kept approximately 16 million goats, 3 million cattle, and 50,000 camels in 1990.
 Due to religious reasons, the meat from 9000 pigs is destined for the stomachs of Europeans only.
-In all, traditional cattle husbandry makes up on third of the country’s agricultural net product.
+Traditional cattle husbandry makes up one-third of the country’s agricultural net product.

 Follow us on Facebook and Instagram!